Alfred 5.5 is here - Find out what's new

 File Filter Example Workflows

-Take a look at the built-in examples to see how you can easily create your own file filters; In particular, you'll find the Simple Folder Search and Dynamic File Search workflows.
+Take a look at these examples to see how you can easily create your own file filters:

 Latest Blog Post: